Income

 Budgeting for the 4 Financial Phases of Retirement

 No matter where you are in preparing for retirement, budgeting is essential.
 During your working years, “retirement” can seem like a faraway goal rather than a phase of life.
-But once it arrives, it becomes pretty clear that there’s more than one phase of retirement.
-Here are some tips to help you set a budget and manage it from your early through your late retirement phases.
+But once it arrives, it becomes clear that there’s more than one retirement phase.
+Here are some tips to help you set and manage a budget from early through late retirement phases.

 Table of Contents